davidemonina/Optical-Recognition-Translator/README.md

 # Optical Recognition Translator
-Thanks to OCR and Watson Language Translator, this program is able to take as input an image (.jpg) with a printed text on and it gives back as output the translated text.
+Think about being in a traditional Chinese restaurant, everything is written in Chinese and even reading the menu become hard.
+What if it was possible to take a picture of the menu and get a real- time translation?
+This project has the aim to prove how, combining 2 innovative technologies, it’s possible to get a new application.
+The program, using OCR and Watson Language Translator technologies, is able to recognize the text inside an image (.jpg) and translate it into another language.
+First we will analyze how these technologies works, then we’ll focus on the code explaining how does it work.
+The code has been entirely designed and written by Davide Monina and Matteo Bonadies.

 ## Requirements to run the program
 Install Homebrew from